havocp/xsbt-wiki/Quick-Configuration-Examples.md

 // add SWT to the unmanaged classpath unmanagedJars in Compile += file("/usr/share/java/swt.jar")

+// publish test jar, sources, and docs publishArtifact in Test := true

+// disable publishing of main docs publishArtifact in (Compile, packageDoc) := false

+// change the classifier for the docs artifact artifactClassifier in packageDoc := Some("doc")

 // Copy all managed dependencies to <build-root>/lib_managed/
 //   This is essentially a project-local cache and is different
 //   from the lib_managed/ in sbt 0.7.x.
 There is only one